AusBoone/Melody-Generator/README.md

 - GUI can preview the generated melody before saving.
 - Web interface now previews the generated MIDI using an inline player.
 - Harmony and counterpoint tracks for multi-line melodies.
+- Optional base octave parameter to constrain the melody's register with occasional octave shifts.

 ## Algorithm Overview